ericdagenais/GPUImage-RubyMotion-Example/README.md

 ### Caveats

 It seems that with the latest version of RubyMotion available at this time (v1.5), 2 small modifications need to be made to the GPUImage Objective-C sources to make the example work.
-The patch file is included (GPUImage_patch.diff) and can be applied with the "rake patch" task in the above instructions
+The patch file is included (GPUImage_patch.diff).

 #### RubyMotion v1.5 Limitations